 TECHNIQUE AND FINDINGS

 Use the large linear L38 probe in clinic.
 For a specific thyroid US, use the Small Parts exam type.
 However, the venous setting used for carotid and internal jugular vein exams is acceptable for screening the size and composition of the thyroid.
 Most patients can keep their clothes on and be draped with washcloths for the exam.
-The patient should lie supine and attempt to extend the neck, but should not be
+The patient should lie supine and attempt to extend the neck, but should not be uncomfortable.

 It makes sense to cover the area with gel before the exam.
 Start with the right side and place the probe transverse, indicator examiner left, above the clavicle as for a carotid/jugular vein exam.
 The probe is angled slightly medial to get a good image.
 The carotid is almost always at the lateral border of the thyroid.
 Optimize the depth and gain.

 If the thyroid lobe is already visible just above the clavicle, be sure to fan down and look for a retrosternal thyroid.
 If no thyroid is visible right above the clavicle slide cephalad until the thyroid is seen just lateral to the trachea.

 Size the right thyroid lobe before evaluating its composition.
 Quickly slide up and down in the transverse plane and identify the location where the thyroid appears the largest and FREEZE the image.
 Use calipers to measure the transverse width (to the beginning of the isthmus) and the anterior/posterior depth.
 A normal thyroid lobe is less than 2 cm in width and depth.
 Here is a normal right lobe of the thyroid with the width and depth measured.